 While across Europe, the circular economy concept has taken root, the unfortunate truth is that not everyone is entirely on board with circular design.

 Recently, Zero Waste France discovered that many of France’s large supermarket chains who stock their own branded milk on the shelves use bottles made from the non-recyclable polymer commonly known as opaque PET.
-That equates to millions of non-recyclable bottles in the French marketplace alone.
-And with the implementation of proper recycling methods far from being ready, the presence of opaque PET in recycling centers disrupts the entire process because it can’t properly be identified by current machinery.
+That equates to millions of non-recyclable bottles on the French market alone.
+And with the implementation of proper recycling methods far from being ready, the presence of opaque PET in recycling centers disrupts the entire process because it can not properly be identified by current machinery.
 This has led to the unnecessary allocation of manpower and resources to handle this difficult material, the costs of which fall on the shoulders of the taxpayer.

-We can all help solve this problem while also checking one for mother earth by signing Zero Waste France’s petition which aims to stop the usage of opaque PET among supermarket chains in France.
+We can all help solve this problem, while also checking one for Mother Earth, by signing Zero Waste France’s petition to stop the usage of opaque PET among supermarket chains in France.

-The idea behind it is to create a closed-loop economy and incentivize producers to either create products that are durable, reusable, repairable, and recycle or pay the price.
+The idea behind it is to create a closed-loop economy and incentivize producers to either create products that are durable, reusable, repairable and recyclable, or pay the price.

 EPR schemes can be one of the essential cornerstones for transitioning to a circular economy, however, it’s clear that there’s much room for improvement regarding their performance and implementation here in Europe.

-With your help and support, we’re one step closer to closing the loop on that circle and building a future fit for both the environment and the people living in it.
+With your help and support, we are one step closer to closing the loop on that circle, and building a future fit for both the environment and the people living in it.